MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/marketing-processing-sales-opportunities.md

 ---
-title: Process Sales Opportunities in Sales Cycles| Microsoft Docs
+title: Process Sales Opportunities in Sales Cycles
-description: You can view, close, or delete sales opportunities, and you can also create quotes and sales orders for opportunities, and move an opportunity through the stages of a sales cycle.
+description: This topic describes the different ways you can process sales opportunities in sales cycles and move an opportunity through the stages of a sales cycle.
 services: project-madeira
 documentationcenter: ''
 author: jswymer